cloubrain/cassandra/README.md

 -------------

 mongo_cass.py
-This initializes a datacenter using real data from OpenStack.
+Worker to manage the migration of data from mongoDB to Cassandra.
+Specify:
+-dcname: the are 5 choices with the number of total entries
+-datanum: ammount of data entries to migrate
+-datachunk: size of chunks (200-400 is good)
+-place: data entry to begin with
-Basic subcomponents:  cbmanager.py vmpm.py rabbitget.py
+Basic subcomponents:  cbmongo.py cbcassandra.py

 cbmongo.py
-Pulls data from mongoDB in chunks. cbm = cbmongo.CBmongo(dcname)
+Pulls data from mongoDB in chunks.
+cbm = cbmongo.CBmongo(dcname)
 vmdata = cbm.getData(dcname, place, place+datachunk)
   # returns datachunk data entries: vmdata is a dict sorted by vm

-rabbitget.py   50 lines
-Gets latest data from RabbitMQ and returns it
-usage: rabbitget.getData()
+cbcassandra.py
+Python interface for Cassandra.
+-Specifies the schema
+-INSERT operators